elmerfds/OrganizrInstaller/README.md

 ### Requirements
 - Latest version of PowerShell, if you're on Windows 7/Win Server 2008 [download](https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx)
-- Windows 10 recommended but it should work on Windows 7 if you have the latest version of PowerShell
+- Windows 10 recommended over Windows 7 but it should work on Windows 7 if you have the latest version of PowerShell
 - The user account running the installer should have admin privileges and a password set.

 ### Tested on?